Chalk Mark in a Rain Storm: Background and recording

 In early 1986, Mitchell and Larry Klein visited Peter Gabriel's Ashcombe House recording studio near Bath, England.
 Since Gabriel had mostly finished his album So by that time, he offered Mitchell and Klein the use of his studio if they wanted to record.
 They did, and the result was the track "My Secret Place", a duet between Mitchell and Gabriel.
 Mitchell told Musician magazine about this song: "It's a love beginning song.
 The song's about the threshold of intimacy.
 It's a shared thing so I wanted it to be like the Song of Solomon, where you can't tell what gender it is.
 It's the uniting spirit of two people at the beginning of a relationship".

-In February 1987, Mitchell saw Billy Idol performing his hit version of the William Bell R&B ballad, "To Be a Lover" on the Grammy Awards show.
-She felt he captured the original spirit of rock'n'roll along with a new spark of energy, and would be perfect for a cameo on her song "Dancin' Clown".
-Idol came over to Mitchell's studio one evening a few days after the Grammys and recorded his part, complete with yelps and howls.
-Mitchell told Macleans magazine about this pairing up: "It was for the contrast he provided.
-It's a great little cameo for him, and he brings real life to the part."
-Later, Tom Petty recorded his cameo on the same song.
+The album features several guest collaborators, including Ben Orr, who Mitchell met while Orr was working with Klein.
+Mitchell had first seen Billy Idol perform at the Grammy Awards and decided to contact him during the recording sessions of Chalk Mark in a Rain Storm.
+Idol recorded his parts the following day, with Mitchell later calling him "a delight to work with".
+Mitchell was introduced to Wendy & Lisa through Prince.
+At the time of the Chalk Mark in a Rain Storm recording sessions, Wendy & Lisa were working at the same studio as Mitchell, so the duo agreed to provide backing vocals after a discussion at a coffee machine.
+Mitchell had met Willie Nelson at Farm Aid and invited him to participate on the album.

+Similar to her previous album, Dog Eat Dog, Mitchell used drum machines on Chalk Mark in a Rain Storm.
+Manu Katché, who had played on Peter Gabriel's So along with Klein, was brought in to play drums on Chalk Mark in a Rainstorm.
+During the sessions with Katché, Mitchell would share the lyrics with him, explain their meaning, and provide him with an overview of the musical ideas she had in mind for each song.
+Katché said that "with Joni, we used drum machines, but in a lot of different ways—a lot of programming of percussion and drums, more like what Peter does."

 While reminiscing about her friendship with saxophonist Wayne Shorter, Mitchell recalled their unusual style of collaboration, explaining that since both she and he were painters, they possessed a "visual" understanding of music, where she could abstractly describe an emotion or a scene for him that he would translate in to his playing, an attribute she claimed was unique to him as a saxophone player.
 Before recording "A Bird That Whistles (Corrina, Corrina)", Mitchell gave Shorter the simple direction that he was "the bird on [the song]", and from there, "the first lick he made was so bird-like, it was perfect".
 He immediately requested the opportunity to record a second take after finishing his first, but Joni refused, being happy with what she just heard him play.
 She later said that in that moment Shorter had "slept through his own magic".

-About Chalk Mark, Mitchell told interviewer Kristine McKenna: "I've discovered that with your focus no longer on finding a mate, you get a heightened sense of community, and I've become a bit more political – not too political though".